 In 2020 there were an estimated 2.6 billion people in the world who identified as Christian.
-That is approximately one third of the 7.8 billion people who are living today.
-One out of every three people in the world today call themselves Christians.
+That is approximately one-third of the 7.8 billion people who are living today.
+One out of every three people in the world today calls themselves Christian.
 But are they?
 The answer to that depends on how you define what a Christian is.

 Different Definitions of Christian

 I have encountered many people who accept that anyone who self-identifies as a Christian is a Christian.
 By this definition, it does not matter what you believe or do.
 Only what label you prefer to be identified by.
 There is not even a requirement that you believe in God.
 From my perspective, this definition seems pretty useless.
 It says nothing about the person wearing the label.
 Except maybe that they are not antagonistic toward Christianity.

 Others will identify as Christian anyone who is at least marginally attached to some form of ‘Christian’ organization and who makes some attempt to live a decent life.
 This is at least a step in the right direction because it recognizes the need to be acting in a certain way.
 But I believe this definition is still lacking because it really says nothing about the person’s heart.

 Some go further and claim that to be a Christian a person must have made a profession of faith in Christ.
 They will see that person as having been ‘born again’, or saved.
 Within this group, some will see that is all that is required.
 Others will claim that you need to at least be making some attempt to follow the teachings of Jesus.

 Finally, there are those who would identify a Christian as a person who has taken Jesus to be the Lord of their lives.
 One who is in an active relationship with the risen Jesus and is modeling their lives after his teaching.
 For this person, Christianity is not so much a matter of what is on the outside of the person.
 It is more a matter of the heart.